South Carolina National Guard recognizes 2021 Soldier of the Year

 |0

-This work, South Carolina National Guard recognizes 2021 Soldier of the Year [Image 2 of 2], by SGT Brian Calhoun, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, South Carolina National Guard recognizes 2021 Soldier of the Year, by SPC Flonasia Neals, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT